SeanFobbe/cr-unsc/README.md

 ## Functionality

-The pipeline will produce the following results and store them in the folder `output`:
+The pipeline will produce the following results and store them in the folder `output/`:

 - Compilation Report
 - Codebook